verbb/image-resizer/README.md

 Under the hood, the batch processing is run through Craft's Tasks service, which will allow you to process plenty of images at once, without timing out or running into memory issues.

+Additionally, using the plugin settings page (Bulk Resize tab), you can bulk-resize all assets in a single folder.

 ## Cropping